kjk1208/layoutDetection/README.md

 3. Layout Generation by In-context Learning
 - Download the weights of [LLaMA 3.1-8B](https://huggingface.co/meta-llama/Llama-3.1-8B) or other Large Language Models (LLM).
-- Execute the following commands to obtain the inference results.
+- Execute the following commands to obtain the inference results:
 ```
 cd .. # go back to the PosterO directory
 source infer.sh <GPU_ID> <DATASET> <ABSOLUTE_PATH_TO_LLM_DIR> <EXPERIMENT_NAME>